An interior proximal gradient method for nonconvex optimization: Introduction

 \end{mybox} whose differentiable cost function $\func{f_\mu}{\XX}{\R}$ includes the barrier terms weighted by a barrier parameter $\mu > 0$:

+The presence of the possibly nonsmooth term \(g\) prevents the employment of traditional IP methods which address the barrier subproblems by means of (smooth) Newton-type techniques.
+Instead, whenever \(g\) has an easily computable proximal mapping, instances of \eqref{eq:Pmu} are well suited for proximal gradient--based solvers.
+This is the rationale originally pursued in \cite{chouzenoux2020proximal} and that we here further extend beyond convexity assumptions.

 The procedure detailed in \cref{alg:IP} advances by minimizing the cost function at each iteration and updating the barrier parameter between iterations.
-At \cref{state:IP:x} a point \(x^{k+1}\) is retrieved by invoking the proximal gradient method \ipfb{}, outlined in \cref{alg:FB}, that provides a suitable numerical routine for addressing this task.
+At \cref{state:IP:x} a point \(x^{k+1}\) is retrieved by invoking the proximal gradient method \ipfb, outlined in \cref{alg:FB}, that provides a suitable numerical routine for addressing this task.
 Its definition requires some preliminary material and the introduction of some notation, and is therefore deferred to \cref{sec:FB}.
 The iterates $\seq{y^k}$ defined by \cref{state:IP:y} are solely involved in the termination criterion; as we will show, they relate to the Lagrange multipliers associated with the inequality constraints; cf. \cref{sec:preliminaries:stationarity}.

 \cref{alg:IP} provides a flexible template of an IP method for inequality constrained problems.
-It features warm-starting, inexact subsolves, and is subsolver-agnostic, meaning that one can run specialized routines tailored to the problem at hand.
-In this work we focus on the proximal gradient--based \ipfb{} (\cref{alg:FB}), shown to be a suitable candidate for arbitrary formulations as \eqref{eq:P} whenever the proximal mapping of \(g\) is easily computable.
+It features warm-starting, inexact subsolves, and is subsolver-agnostic, meaning that one can run specialized routines for the problem at hand.
+In this work we focus on the proximal gradient-based \ipfb{} (\cref{alg:FB}), shown to be a suitable candidate for arbitrary formulations as \eqref{eq:P} whenever the proximal mapping of \(g\) is easily computable.